SimonKagstrom/kcov/README.md

 Full-system instrumentation
 ---------------------------
-Using [dyninst](http://www.dyninst.org), Kcov can instrument all binaries with very low overhead for embedded systems.
+Kcov can instrument all binaries with very low overhead for embedded systems.
 Refer to the [full system instrumentation](doc/full-system-instrumentation.md) documentation for details.

 More information